 Some days can blow your whole heart wide open, and remind you why you do what you do.
 Or at least why what you do matters.
 I had one earlier and it’s still on my mind.
 Our library, like most, is a safe place for folks who don’t have any other safe places to go […]Read More The Enormity of Little Things That Are Huge

 Over the weekend, I read Dan’s post.
 I thought it was the right thing to say, and a good way to think about moving a networkish kind of community-esque thing into a better place in a time of networked publicness1 .
 Stephen’s take is a good reminder of one of my Internet teacher pet peeves: And […]Read More Seek Less Permission

+At the library, I’m working with a team of really smart folks who want to offer the best opportunities for our patrons1.
 One of the reasons I wanted to work with the Clearview Library District was the intensity with which they run programs and events.
-They – now we – are always hosting active, hands-on maker-y events.
-We were doing maker programming before it was cool, and we want to scale it up.
+They – now we – are always hosting active, hands-on […]Read More Making a Maker Space.
+Again.

 A couple of years ago, when I was doing some regular work for an area art museum, my daughter, Ani, asked me if, on our next trip to visit the museum, it’d be okay if we took along some of her artwork to show the museum.
 That was a tricky conversation we had to have […]Read More Where’s Your Refrigerator?

 One of the really difficult things about giving students meaningful choices is that they will sometimes make horrible ones.
 This isn’t a school problem, so much, as it is a democracy problem.
 And I’ve met plenty of people who don’t feel that all adults are able to make good choices, either.
 People don’t always make […]Read More Allowing (And Accepting) Students' Choices Is Hard